 Also known as homes that are in 2’s.
 A popular type of residential property in Malaysia, a semi-detached house is linked to another neighbouring house on one wall, and the other side of the house is usually a large garden / open space, spanning across the front and the back of the house.
 Their layouts are typically mirrored.

 The typical built-up size range from 2,300 sf – 5,600 sf.
 While not as luxurious as bungalows, semi-detached houses offer a good compromise between affordability and privacy.

-This is probably the most common type of home in Malaysia.
+This is probably one of the most common types of houses in Malaysia.
 Terrace houses are basically homes that are built in rows, side-by-side to each other.
 Each unit shares two common walls with the neighbour on the right and on the left, in a way sandwiched in between.
 The typical built-up size range from 630 sf – 1,830 sf.

 Storey heights can also vary from single-storey, double-storey, three-storey, and sometimes beyond three-storey.
 For the end-lot and corner-lot, they only have to share one common wall and have another side with an open garden all to themselves – which is why it usually comes with a higher price tag.

 The only difference between terrace, link, and superlink houses is basically their sizes.

 Link Houses is also one of the types of houses in Malaysia that have the same characteristics as Terrace houses but are bigger in terms of built-up, land area, and proportions.